Does the Existence of Natural Laws Mean that Miracles are Impossible?

 Conclusion

-Miracles represent an interference with Nature by supernatural power.
-Natural laws have no causal powers; therefore, if miracles do occur, they are not caused by natural laws.
-Moreover, there is no indication that miraculous events violate physical laws.
-An omnipotent God could only break the laws of nature if He was somehow subject to the laws.
-However, the Creator cannot be held hostage by His creation.
+In summary, biblical miracles represent an interference with Nature by a supernatural power.
+Physical laws have no causal powers, and therefore, there is no indication that miraculous events necessarily violate these laws.
+An omnipotent God could only violate the laws of nature if he was somehow subject to the laws.
+However, the Creator cannot be held hostage by his creation.
 Thus, there is no incompatibility between supernatural miracles and natural laws.
-The doubter of miracles must look somewhere other than ancient man’s lack of understanding of natural laws or the assumed incompatibility between natural law and miracles.
+Finally, the ancients were aware of the natural order of things, albeit to a lesser degree than modern humans.
+Thus, in many cases, they should have been able to distinguish between events that conformed to the regularity and pattern in nature and those that did not.

 About the Author

-David P. Diaz, Ed.D., is an independent researcher, retired college professor, and publisher of Things I Believe Project.
+David P. Diaz, Ed.D., is an independent researcher and retired college professor.
 His writings have ranged from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
-Dr. Diaz holds a Bachelor’s and Master’s degree in Science from California Polytechnic State University, a Master’s of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University. [back to top]
+Dr. Diaz holds a Bachelor’s and Master’s degree in Science from California Polytechnic State University, a Master of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University. [back to top]

 Footnotes